Pieter-Jan Postma: Coaching

 Since 2019, Postma has been working as a coach in the sailing world.
 In 2020 and 2021 he was coach of the Dutch Sail team that sails in the 69F.
 With the 69F, the team led by Postma wins the Gold Cup in 2020 and 2021.
 Next to these medals the team wins eight other events.
 In 2019 he coached the Hungarian Zsombor Berecz, who qualified for the Olympic Games (Finn class) under the leadership of Postma and won bronze at the World Cup.
 Postma also coached the Turkish yacht racer Alican Kaynar who wins the Olympic Games (Finn class).

 Sailing projects

 In 2016, Postma founded Sailing Team NL with the aim of stimulating more cooperation in the Dutch sailing world.
 He uses his experiences as a professional sailor.
 As part of this project, he purchased two M32s in 2017 and competed worldwide with a match-race team.
-In 2018, as race director and manager, he organized several events around this project, many of which where located in Valencia.
-With the M32 the European series where won in 2018, in 2019 the round of Texel was won.
+In 2018, as race director and manager, he organized several events around this project, many of which were located in Valencia.
+With the M32 the European series were won in 2018, in 2019 the round of Texel was won.

 In 2020, Postma continues these collaborative projects.
 He invites Sailing Holland, Dutch Sail and the water sports association to work together on Youth America's Cup.
 This project is growing into a project in which the 69F is sailed.